karl-zylinski/karl-zylinski.github.io/content/posts/iterating-strings-and-manually-decoding-utf8.md

 ShowToc: false
 ---

 __This post is an adapted excerpt from _Understanding the Odin Programming Language_ -- the acclaimed eBook on learning Odin and understanding low-level concepts.
-It is on 25% sale until October 9, 2025!
 Visit https://odinbook.com for more information.__

 Text strings in Odin use Unicode.
 Unicode is a standard that makes it possible to use characters from most languages.
 You can mix different languages within the same string, and even use exotic things such as emojis!